Help to Buy (Scotland)

 The Help to Buy (Scotland) scheme means people can purchase a new-build home without the need for a large deposit.

-This funding, in combination with our original Help to Buy scheme, means we will help around 14,000 households to buy new-build homes.
-And the housebuilding industry will have received around half a billion pounds of support over six years.
+This funding, in combination with our original Help to Buy scheme, means we will help around 18,000 households to buy new-build homes.

 How to apply for the Help to Buy (Scotland): affordable new build scheme is on the mygov.scot site.

 We have produced documentation and guidance for professionals using the Help to Buy (Scotland) scheme: